 While parties are free to choose the governing law of their contract, most claims purchase and sale agreements are governed by New York law, with consent to jurisdiction in the federal district court located in Manhattan.
 Finally, in most circumstances parties agree to waive their rights to a jury trial in the event of any dispute regarding the contract.

-Once the agreement is final, the parties typically exchange a funding memo and file a transfer notice with the bankruptcy court pursuant to FRBP 3001(e) under the Bankruptcy Code.
-Only very basic information needs to be filed with the court (the name and address of the parties, and the amount and claim number (if available yet) of the claim assigned).
-The purchase price does not need to be disclosed publicly.
-It is important to note that FRBP 2019 does, however, require certain disclosures about the economic interests of creditors in bankruptcy cases.
+Once the agreement is final, the parties exchange a funding memo and file a transfer notice with the bankruptcy court pursuant to FRBP 3001(e) under the Bankruptcy Code.
+The court requires basic information, including names and addresses of the parties along with the amount and claim number of the claim assigned.
+Parties need not publicly disclose the purchase price.
+FRBP 2019 does, however, require certain disclosures about the economic interests of creditors in bankruptcy cases.

-Finally, as with any deal and depending on the type of claim, underlying jurisdiction of the case or complexity of the transaction, there may be ancillary documentation to be executed and exchanged (e.g., escrow agreements, powers of attorney or proxy forms).
+Depending on the type of claim, underlying jurisdiction of the case, or complexity of the transaction, there may be supplementary documentation that the parties still need to execute and exchange.
+These include escrow agreements, powers of attorney, or proxy forms.